Monastero Bormida, 1000 years of history run between alleys and carrugi in the shadow of the castle-abbey and the glorious Romanesque bridge.

 The nucleus of Monastero Bormida is dominated by the splendid fourteenth-century castle (opened by reservation and for the Castelli Aperti review), which was originally a monastery and whose tower, which can be visited, was its bell tower.

-On the square of the castle we find the parish church dedicated to Saint Giulia, built in the eighteenth century with a neoclassical structure and baroque decorations
+On the square of the castle we find the parish church dedicated to Saint Giulia, built in the eighteenth century, with a neoclassical structure and baroque decorations, and the Literary Benches, which show verses by Augusto Monti, Cesare Pavese, Beppe Fenoglio.

 The buildings are located in the lower square of the village, which can be accessed by crossing the wonderful Romanesque bridge over Bormida: built by the Benedictine monks, it is one of the most important civil engineering works of the Bormida valley, able to resist all the floods that have happened over the centuries, even the disastrous one of 1994 that seriously threatened its static nature.